taidaesal/vulkano_tutorial/doc_src/section_8.md

 ![shows the same image of a lit cube that we've been generating in the last two lessons](../doc_imgs/8/single_light.png)

-This cube is very familiar to us by now, as the pattern these lessons is to use what we already knew how to do when we introduce a new topic.
+This cube is very familiar to us by now, as the pattern of these lessons is to use what we already knew how to do when we introduce a new topic.
 Now let's get to the real meat of the lesson and show how to add as many lights as we want.

 ## Multiple Lights